dberzano/dberzano.github.io/alice/alibuild/index.md

 > **development packages**.

 Now, we did not download any other software dependency (such as AliEn, or ROOT).
 This does not mean they won't be built.
-They will be built, but `aliBuild` will be doing the right thing and download the correct versions of your dependencies.
+They will be, but `aliBuild` will be doing the right thing and download the correct versions of your dependencies.

 This system allows you to concentrate on the code you need to develop (in most cases it's actually AliRoot and AliPhysics), and leave the working directory